NoorGuru/NoorGuru/content/technical-interview-preparation-kit/index.md

 If I can afford only one book to prepare for my technical interviews, I will definitely buy the [Cracking the Coding Interview](https://www.crackingthecodinginterview.com) book by Gayle McDowell, 6th edition.
 That's it, good luck!

+## Before You Continue
+> Check my new presentation on [Cracking the Tech Job Interview](https://present.noor.guru/tech-interview/) to get a better understanding of the technical interview process, and what you can do to prepare for it - on the technical and non-technical sides.

 ---

 # Short Term Preparation Kit

-If I don't have a long time to prepare, or if I already went through the long term perpetrate kit before, and I want a quick reference, I would follow this kit.
+If I don't have a long time to prepare, or if I already went through the long term preparation kit before, and I want a quick refresh, I would follow this kit.
-Multiple resources and steps are already summarizing some topics from the Cracking the Coding Interview book I referred above, slightly updated by me.
+Multiple resources and steps are already summarizes some topics from the Cracking the Coding Interview book I referred above, with few modifications.

 **Video Kit:**
 If I have a little more time, I would go through [this playlist](https://www.youtube.com/playlist?list=PLOuZYwbmgZWXvkghUyMLdI90IwxbNCiWK) first, at least once.